Mary

 if we let them.

-but all who came together to support her through the last year and a half--her final transition.
+all who came together to support her through the last year and a half--her

 a volunteer and